Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 A block alias represents a shared block in the context of one particular function, and any analysis or instrumentation performed on the alias is restricted to that function.

 #### Generating Instrumented Code
+The final step required for anywhere instrumentation is to generate new code from the instrumented CFG.